Start a conversation

 3. What makes Mancora so special?

 Mancora is a real vacation spot.
 You never have to worry about planning or sorting out logistics.
 There is seafood galore, sample some of the most delicate and refreshing cuisine under the sun.
 Normally perceived as typical party vacation town, but it has its own eccentricities that make it unique.
 There are tons of beach resorts and hammocks for lazing around everywhere.
 Most accommodation places have pools and the flea markets will have at least one section with typical magnet seashell souvenir.
-Finally, to bring together the beach vibe, you can pass a handful of travelers walking around in the traditional trashy beach neon tank top.
+Finally, to bring together the beach vibe, you can pass a handful of travelers walking around in typical beach wear.

 3. What makes Mancora so special - Orange Nation